acronis/go-appkit/README.md

-# Go libraries for writing services/applications.
+# Common Go packages for writing applications, services, and tools

 The project includes the following packages: